cybertooth-io/ember-simple-auth-okta/tests/dummy/app/templates/docs/index.md

 1. `ember-simple-auth-okta` is downloaded and added to your project.
 1. The latest `ember-simple-auth` is downloaded and installed into your project.
-1. `okta-auth-js` npm package is installed and we import the `import OktaAuth from '@okta/okta-auth-js';` in order to create our client.
+1. `okta-auth-js` npm package is installed and we import the `import OktaAuth from '@okta/okta-auth-js';` in order to create the Okta Client that will be used to authenticate.